It's normal to wake up groggy or desire a mid-afternoon snooze. What's not so normal is consistently feeling tired throughout the day.

 Before we share tips on how to feel more awake, let’s find out what's stopping you from being your best.

 Feeling more awake during the day boils down to two things: low sleep debt and circadian alignment.
-Any alterations to these two factors will likely deflate energy levels during the day.
+Even if just one of these things is thrown off, you’ll likely feel low energy levels during the day.

 Sleep debt refers to the amount of sleep you’ve owed your body over the past 14 days.
 But, how does sleep debt exactly relate to staying awake when it's bright outside?